Tartar District: History

 The district was expanded to include the eastern part of the Mardakert District of Nagorno-Karabakh Autonomous Oblast following its abolishment in 1992, however only a small part of it remained under the control of Azerbaijan following the First Nagorno-Karabakh war.
 Azerbaijan recaptured Talish and Madagiz villages of Tartar during the 2020 Nagorno-Karabakh war and the rest of the district was put under the control of the Russian peacekeepers.
 Mardakert District was re-established as the Aghdara District in 2023, and the Tartar District was subsequently returned to its pre-1992 size.

 Some Azerbaijani IDPs from Nagorno Karabakh and the surrounding occupied regions were moved into tent settlements in the district following the First Nagorno-Karabakh war.
 Most of them now live in new houses built by the government.

 The district became the center of the notorious Tartar treason case, as mass torture took place in the old administrative building of the district, where soldiers were taken and tortured during interrogations.

+Subdivisions

+The Tartar District contains one city and 35 village municipalities or kǝnd iǝd (for inzibati ərazi dairəsi - administrative territory circle), the Azerbaijani term for a local government administrative unit.